aces/Loris/modules/README.md

                         cases, simply implementing a class in the module's namespace which extends \Module should provide reasonably defaults.

+        tools/        - This contains any helper tools used either manually or by cron for this module

         templates/    - Location of any smarty templates for your module.
 Deprecated.
 Please use jsx/ instead.

-        tools/        - This contains any helper tools used either manually or by cron for this module

-        README.md     - This file should contain technical specifications for any module in LORIS.
-                        See any module (ie. modules/candidate_list/README.md) for a template.
+        ajax/         - Deprecated.